My Eye-Opening Journey Through Belfast on a Black Cab Tour

 Getting to Belfast: The train or bus from Dublin takes less than two hours and is a 10-minute taxi ride to the downtown area.
 Check train schedules here.

 Restaurants: In the downtown area, try Robinsons and McHughs Pub, established in 1711, near the tilted Albert Memorial Clock that sits on top of what was once a river.
 Open Friday to Sunday, St. George’s Market is one of Ireland’s oldest markets and has a Saturday craft market and Sunday antique market.
-Other recommended restaurants from my local host include Deane’s Meatmarket, Fibber Magges, Stix & Stones Steakhouse.
+Other recommended restaurants from my local host include Deane’s Meatmarket, Fibber Magges, and Stix & Stones Steakhouse.

 Stay: The most vibrant area for outdoor patios and hotels was the Cathedral Quarter near Belfast Cathedral and I would spend more time there given any opportunity to return.
 Find a place to stay here.